Knowledge base

 This guide details the use and management of channels in kChat.

-- A kChat channel is a communication space dedicated to a project, theme or team in which members can exchange documents, write live and organize video conferences.
+- A kChat channel is a dedicated communication space for a project, topic, or team where members can share documents, chat in real-time, and organize video conferences.

-- Private channels (and public channels, as well as guests) are limited in number according to the offer kSuite acquired; read the comparative table on the sales page for more information.
+- The number of private (and public) channels, as well as guests, is limited according to the kSuite offer acquired; refer to the comparative table on the sales page for more information.

-Each organization on kChat automatically has a General channel in which all users are automatically invited.
+Every Organization on kChat automatically has a General channel to which all users are automatically invited.

-You can use this channel to share information about your entire organization, such as business outings or good motivational news.
+You can use this channel to share information that concerns your entire organization, such as company outings or motivating good news.

-You can of course start a new Conversation thread inside the General Canal.
+You can of course start a new thread within the General channel.

 To add a new discussion channel: